Fa2bio/Delivery-Api/README.md

 ```
 ## <a name="run-application"></a>Run Application

-- After meeting the requirements and installation, run the main method as a spring boot project in DeliveryApi.java.
+- After meeting the requirements and installation, run the main method as a spring boot project in DeliveryApi.java;
+- This application contains Spring hateoas.
+After launching the api, access http://localhost:8080 to access the entry point.

 ## <a name="general-usage"></a>General Use